aardbol/infra_ansible_collection/node_base/README.md

+## node_base collection

+This collection is a set of roles that are used to setup a server.
+The roles are designed to be used together, but can be used individually as well.

+Roles:
+- [users](roles/users/README.md) - manage users and groups and authorized keys
+- [packages](roles/packages/README.md) - manage system/pip packages and updates

 ## Roadmap

 - A role that will perform a default setup based on the roles available in this collection.
   - add `ssh` group
-- add dangling kernel package removal in ubuntu
+- (packages) add dangling kernel package removal in ubuntu